 California’s legal services organizations are funded through many other sources.

-• Individual donors give over $25 million each year.
+• Individual donors give roughly $40 million each year.

-• Law firms and other organizations donate at least $13 million.
+• Law firms and other organizations donate nearly $25 million.

 • Foundation grants account for over $75 million.